-You probably want to rewatch all these titles anyhow, as they're classics, and depending on which decade you were born, they will incite a touch of nostalgia.
+You probably want to rewatch all these titles anyhow, as they're classics, and depending on which decade you were born, they might incite a touch of nostalgia.
 So before you stress out about what or who to dress up as on the 31st, rewatch one of these films for inspiration.
 Thanks to certain retro silhouettes coming back into style, like the strong shoulder, you're sure to find something that speaks to you here.

 Keep reading to see which movies are a must-watch before planning your Halloween costume.

-Brian De Palma's 1983 psychological thriller is another incredible Michelle Pfeiffer performance and her character Elvira Hancock is the iconic blonde bombshell you'll want to dress up as.
+Brian de Palma's 1983 psychological thriller is another incredible Michelle Pfeiffer performance, and her character Elvira Hancock is the iconic blonde bombshell you'll want to dress up as.

 Name a film with a more all-star cast than Witches of Eastwick.
 We'll wait.
-All three of the female protagonists played by Cher, Susan Sarandon, and Michelle Pfeiffer offer up big heads of curly locks and the dreamiest patterned robes you've ever seen.
-Spooky, but so chic.
+All three of the female protagonists, played by Cher, Susan Sarandon, and Michelle Pfeiffer, offer up big heads of curly locks and the dreamiest patterned robes you've ever seen.
+Spooky but so chic.

-One of the most copied movie characters, as far as Halloween costumes go, has got to be Mia Wallace from Quentin Tarantino's infamous drama.
+One of the most copied movie characters as far as Halloween costumes go has got to be Mia Wallace from Quentin Tarantino's infamous drama.
 But for such good reason.
 Uma Thurman in that white button-down with her black bob is instantly recognizable.

 Even if you're not a proclaimed sci-fi fan, you can appreciate the sleek looks from The Matrix.
 Everything from the slicked-back hair to the patent leather and futuristic sunglasses has been trending recently.
 If you're committed to keeping your Halloween costume as trend-forward as possible, this look is for you.